ohkaijie/MATLAB-Source/README.md

 # MATLAB-Source
-MATLAB source codes for non-commercial purpose
+MATLAB source codes for non-commercial purpose with licenses